snazy2000/SnipeitPS/docs/about_SnipeitPS.md

 Collection of tools that makes interacting with Snipe-it api more pleasant.

 # EXAMPLES
-Prepare connection Snipe-It with
+Prepare connection Snipe-It with:

 Set-SnipeitInfo -url https://your.site -apikey YourVeryLongApiKey....

-To search assets use
+To search assets use:

 Get-SnipeitAsset -search needle